 The Acoustic Onion began life as The Glass Onion Band, an all-electric outfit founded by guitarist/bassist and lead vocalist Tom Arbisi.
 When that splintered in 2013, Tom found guitarist Tim Garrett through a CraigsList ad, and the two started playing as The Acoustic Onion on Thursday nights at Tru-Luv’s restaurant on Sophia Street in Fredericksburg, Virginia.
 Dave Guzman gradually joined on bass and vocals, which held the band together with three-part harmonies and some bottom end, and shortly after that drummer Tom Ansink showed up with a cocktail kit, rounding out the Acoustic Onion’s original iteration.

 The foursome landed multiple residencies at prestigious area venues and garnered awards that included Finalist status in the Free Lance-Star’s 2017 Reader’s Choice Awards for Best Band.

 Over Christmas 2018, Tom Arbisi’s emergency medical issues forced him to step aside.
 Co-founder Garrett took the reins and recruited Douglas Ebert to cover front man duties while Tom, beating nearly impossible odds, worked his way back to full strength.
 The band unanimously decided to keep Ebert on full-time, building new and more challenging arrangements and vocals into the set, and even long-time fans considered the new unit the best ever.
-In summer of 2019, when Nichols moved on from the band to pursue full-time solo performing, the band welcomed original drummer Tom Ansink temporarily came to the rescue while wrapping up his plans to head for the Outer Banks permanently.
+In summer of 2019, when Nichols moved on from the band to pursue full-time solo performing, original drummer Tom Ansink temporarily came to the rescue while wrapping up his plans to head for the Outer Banks permanently.
 The band held auditions throughout early 2020 and welcomed Anthony Novak to the drum seat in February.

 Inspired by sounds of the 1960s and 1970s, The Acoustic Onion plays music we all grew up with and love.
 We’ll have you singing along, remembering great times from the past.